ckuelker/quick-guide-en-us/DevOps/Monitoring/mrtg.md

 ### SNMP And SNMPD

-For many functionality of [MRTG] a working and well configured `snmpd` is mandatory.
-Version 1 can be tested with:
+For many of the features of [MRTG] a working and well configured `snmpd` is essential.
+Version 1 can be tested:

 ```bash
 snmpstatus -c public -v1 localhost